Updated on 6/06/2026

 Ans.
 In Patna, Rajkumar Shukla with Gandhiji went to the house of Rajendra Prasad who later became the first President of India.
 At that time Rajendra Prasad was not at home.
 The servants knew Rajkumar as he often visited there.
 So they thought that Gandhiji would also be a peasant.

-4. Why did Gandhiji agree to a settlement of 25 per cent refund to the
+4. Why did Gandhiji agree to a settlement of 25 per cent refund to the farmers?

 Ans.
 The landlords had agreed to surrender a part of their money.
-Gandhiji thought that the amount of refund was less important than ended this deadlock.
+Gandhiji thought that the amount of refund was less important than ending this deadlock.
 The British had to surrender part of their money.
 It was really a moral victory for the farmers.
 That is why, Gandhiji agreed to a settlement of 25 percent refund to the farmers.

 5. How did the episode change the plight of the peasants?

 Ans.
 This episode changed the condition of the peasants of Champaran.
 The Peasants now gained courage.
 They saw that they had defenders of their rights.
 One by one the British planters left their estates.
 These estates came back to the peasants.
-Indigo sharecropping disappeared for ever.
+Indigo sharecropping disappeared forever.

-6. Why do you think Gandhiji considered the Champaran episode to be a
+6. Why do you think Gandhiji considered the Champaran episode to be a turning point in his life?

 Ans.
 This episode proved that the British could not give order to Gandhiji in his own country.
 They ordered him to leave Champaran, but he refused.
 At this Gandhiji was summoned to appear before the court.
 But he presented his case forcefully.
 At last, the government had to drop the case.